ionic-team/ionic-framework/README.md

 To start using ionic, you have two options: copy over the built JS and CSS files, or use the `ionic` tool.

 The source files are in the `dist/` folder.
-You can just grab the `dist/ionic.js` and `dist/ionic.css` files and you'll be good to go.
+You can just grab the `dist/js/ionic.js`, `dist/js/ionic-angular.js`, and `dist/ionic.css` files and you'll be good to go.

-But we recommend using the `ionic` tool because it's faster and gives you a good starting structure for your app.

 ## Running examples